scbecker17/EWD_Disease_Transmission/README.md

 - Initial raw data from obervational surveys (Dragon_Sight_Data.csv), and data ready for INLA analysis (INLA_Data.csv) can be found in the `Data` folder.

+- The Metadata.xlsx file contains information on what each column in each data file represents.

 - The scripts are numbered in order and contain the following:

 1a.
 Generate host spatial behavioural metric to model indirect transmission of fungal disease.